grincc/grin-wallet-api-tutorial/readme.md

 ## Canceling a transaction

-In order to cancel a transaction we could use the transaction slate id as a parameter for the `cancel_tx` method like this:
+In order to cancel a transaction, we could use the transaction slate id as a parameter for the `cancel_tx` method like this:

 ```json
 {